 I changed my diet, my career, studied herbalism and holistic health, moved from the city up to Woodstock, NY to breathe easier and live better.
 I shifted my boundaries, my spiritual practices, my hobbies, my communities and relationships.
 I took a more holistic approach and changed my very relationship to myself, my body, and my mind, by trusting this terrifying and rewarding process of deep transformation.
 Pain became my oldest and wisest teacher leading me towards a deeper and fuller sense of self, profound spiritual transformations, an intimate connection with the natural world, a deeper intuitive capacity, and new meaning in all aspects of my life.

 Continuing my education within a modality that supports self-determination and advocacy, I became certified as a peer specialist (NYCPS).
 I went back into the mental health system to work for The Parachute Program, based on the Open Dialogue Model, to support others suffering from extreme and altered states, trauma, 'psychosis', and other forms of emotional distress from a place of mutuality, compassion, and understanding.
 I also supported grassroots advocacy initiatives, organizing with The Icarus Project NYC and facilitating workshops on mental health alternatives.

 Looking beyond the status quo as an avid whole-health seeker, I pursued my studies amongst incredible teachers, training in open dialogue, person-centered approaches, intuitive development, psycho-spiritual wellness, energy work, meditation and embodiment practices, herbalism, and other holistic therapeutic modalities.
-Most importantly, I do not compromise my values as a practitioner and believe that your voice and your needs are the highest priority.
+You can find out more about my credentials and training below.

 In April of 2016, I founded an organization called The Institute for the Development of Human Arts with Dr. Peter Stastny, MD and a community of incredible leaders in the mental health field each with over 30+ years of experience as activists, researchers, and clinicians.
 Our goal is to advance critical dialogue between mental health professionals and the people most impacted by the mental health system - peers, family members, and those with lived experience.
 We lead, design, and facilitate mental health trainings and events that challenge the current paradigm within a supportive learning community.
 You can find out more about the Institute and our upcoming continuing education trainings, community events, and other opportunities at IDHA-NYC.ORG

 Working with clients from all walks of life, I know that transformation is not only possible, but inevitable.